PurdueAF/purdue-af/docs/source/doc-getting-started.rst

 Getting started
 ======================================

-Welcome to the Purdue Analysis facility!
+Welcome to the Purdue Analysis Facility!

 This guide will help you to quickly set up the work environment for your analysis.